Webbgaraget/threewp_broadcast/readme.txt

 == Changelog ==

+= 2.4 201310xx =
+* Fix: Better JS and CSS loading for subdirectory installs

 = 2.3 20131011 =
 * New: Caching of BroadcastData speeds up the post overview.
 * Fix: More than one blog group is visible.